isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
-- This code uses the a `parallel_map` function to quickly iterate over the list of moves in parallel
+- This code uses a `parallel_map` function to quickly iterate over the list of moves in parallel
-- Exactly how it's implemented doesn't really matter right now
+- It works by creating a number of processes, though the exact details don't matter right now
-- What's import is that Gleam will happily run all of these requests concurrently without breaking a sweat
+- What's important is that Gleam will happily run all of these requests concurrently without breaking a sweat

 [click]